DataDog/datadogpy/doc/dev/testing.md

-# Setting up a local testing environment with VSCode
+# Setting up a local testing environment with VS Code

 ### Install dependencies
 Inside the repo, set up a virtual environment and install dependencies from the command line: